-Operators of boats and other personal watercraft, such as Jet Skis or Ski-Doos, have a responsibility to safely operate their watercraft and protect both their passengers as well as other people around them on the water.
+Operators of boats and other personal watercraft, such as Jet Skis or Ski-Doos, have a responsibility under Illinois law to safely operate their watercraft and protect both their passengers as well as other people around them on the water.
 As boat accident attorneys in Chicago, IL who have successfully recovered money on behalf of people injured by negligent watercraft operators, we regularly discover that there is an utter indifference to applicable laws.
 However pursuant to Illinois motor boat law, recreational boat operators must consider the following:

 Careless Operation: No person shall operate any watercraft in a care- less or heedless manner as to endanger any person or property, or at a rate of speed greater than will permit him in the exercise of reasonable care to bring the watercraft to a stop within the assured clear distance ahead.

 Reckless Operation: No person shall operate any watercraft, specialty prop-craft, personal watercraft or manipulate any waterskis, aquaplane, or similar device in such a manner as to willfully or wantonly endanger the life, limb or property of any person, to weave through congested traffic, to jump the wake of another vessel unreasonably or unnecessarily close to the other vessel or when visibility around the other vessel is obstructed, to wait until the last possible moment to swerve to avoid collision, or operate any watercraft so as to approach or pass another water- craft in such a manner or at such a rate of speed as to create a hazardous wake or wash.